shopkeep/deis.io/_posts/2014-08-27-howto-deploy-deis-ec2.md

     content: deis, cluster, ec2, coreos, fleet, ssl
 ---

+Please note that this blog post is targeted towards Deis v0.11.0.
+Please read the [installation docs](http://docs.deis.io/en/latest/installing_deis/) on setting up a cluster for the version you wish to run.

 I recently deployed https://deis.fishworks.io on EC2, so I thought a blog post on how I configured the cluster may be useful to some users.
 The process here is mostly to do with EC2, but it can apply to any public/private cloud provider.
 Alternatively, you can roll